abomhold/TCSS460-phase-2/README.md

 We primarly communicated though Discord messages and voice chats.
 We had one in person meeting in DOU on 4/25/2025 where we discussed the specific implementation details of some of the routes.

 ### Comments

+N/A

+## Beta Sprint II

+_4/27/2025 - 5/3/2025_

+### Contributions

+- Austin Bomhold
+- Johan Hernandez
+    - Implemented Functionality for adding, updating, and removing ratings from books
+    - Added testing and documentation for the `/c/book/:bookId/rating` route
+- Sopheanith Ny
+- Yonas Omega

+### Meetings

+We communicated throughout the spring through Discord messages.
+We also had one long meeting on Friday May 2nd from 10am-1pm.

+### Comments

+N/A